Glifery/cors-proxy/README.md

 # CORS proxy

-Simple AWS Lambda based proxy server for making CORS requests from browser to any HTTP server.
+Simple AWS Lambda URL based proxy for making CORS requests from browser to any HTTP server.

 ### Run on AWS